jerng/studies/_lang/forth/README.md

 - full-line comments are preceded by `\`
   - inline comments are between `(` ... `)`
 - programming involves explicit control of a stack
+- syntax for adding to the dictionary
+  - `:` means, ( enter compile mode ), the next word will be added to the dictionary, and the words after that will be saved in the dictionary as the meaning of the word
+    - ';' means, ( exit compile mode ), the meaning has been specified
   - `.` means, POP the top of the stack, and print it
-- syntax for adding to the dictionary
-  -
+  - `if` ... `then` is implemented as ( see definition )
+  - `(` ... `)` is implemented as ( see definition )
+- the dictionary is searched as a LIFO, so words can be redefined; previous references to words are not changed in meaning, only subsequent references to words refer to new definitions
+  - `VARIABLE VAR` means, assign an address
-- syntax for binary operators follows Reverse Polish Notation / RPN, such that, ` operand1 operand2 binaryOperator`, e.g. `1 1 +` means, compute "1+1", then
+- syntax for binary operators follows Reverse Polish Notation / RPN, such that,

+  ` operand1 operand2 binaryOperator`,
+        e.g. `1 1 +` means, compute "1+1", then
         PUSH the result onto the stack
         ( 2 and 3 are first PUSHED, then POPPED, then added ),